Allopregnanolone

 Allopregnanolone is a naturally occurring neurosteroid which is made in the body from the hormone progesterone.
-As a medication, allopregnanolone is referred to as brexanolone, sold under the brand name Zulresso, and used to treat postpartum depression.
-It is given by injection into a vein.
+As a medication, allopregnanolone is referred to as brexanolone, previously sold under the brand name Zulresso, and was used to treat postpartum depression.
+It was given by injection into a vein.

 Side effects of brexanolone may include sedation, sleepiness, dry mouth, hot flashes, and loss of consciousness.
 It is a neurosteroid and acts as a positive allosteric modulator of the GABA_{A} receptor, the major biological target of the inhibitory neurotransmitter γ-aminobutyric acid (GABA).

-Brexanolone was approved for medical use in the United States in 2019.
+Brexanolone was approved for medical use in the United States in 2019 and withdrawn from approval in 2025.
 The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
 The long administration time, as well as the cost for a one-time treatment, have raised concerns about accessibility for many women.

 Medical uses

-Brexanolone is used to treat postpartum depression in adult women, administered as a continuous intravenous infusion over a period of 60 hours, and essential tremor.
+Brexanolone was used to treat postpartum depression in adult women, administered as a continuous intravenous infusion over a period of 60 hours, and essential tremor.